Last Updated on April 13, 2021 by Helga Dosa

 Castagne, chestnuts, are the true queens of Italian fruit in this period of the year.
 They can be boiled with fennel, then peeled and eaten as a snack or as a mildly sweet soup with a fennel broth or warm milk, these latter typically served in Alpine regions such as Piedmont and Valle D’Aosta.
 A sweeter variation of chestnut and milk soup, which used to be served to children as a special treat, sees the addition of some sugar and the substitution of milk with fresh cream: we certainly know how to keep strong on those mountains in Italy!

-Together with wild mushrooms, truffles are the indisputed kings of the Italian Fall, which is the season of their growth.
-Fairs and festivals dedicated to truffles are particularly popular in those areas of Italy where they are plentiful, such as Piedmont, Tuscany and Umbria.
-Truffles are a versatile ingredient: from frittate and omelettes, from pasta to salads and antipasti, truffles are an amazing addition to many a dish, but a very expensive one, especially the most refined white variety found in the Alba area.
+Together with wild mushrooms, truffles are the undisputed kings of the Italian Fall, which is the season of their growth.
+Fairs and festivals dedicated to truffles are particularly popular in those areas of Italy where they are plentiful, such as Piedmont, Tuscany, and Umbria.
+Truffles are a versatile ingredient: from frittate and omelets, from pasta to salads and antipasti, truffles are an amazing addition to many a dish, but a very expensive one, especially the most refined white variety found in the Alba area.
+Everything with truffles makes the king of Italian autumn dishes!

 Autumn in Italy: il Vino

+Another reason to visit Italy in the fall, the wine!
 Last but not least on our list of Fall Italian delicacies is, of course, wine.
-Fall is the season of grape harvesting and wine making, so it’s natural that several events dedicated to the original nectar of the gods take place during the season.
-Very famous is the Festival Nazionale dell’Enoturismo, that takes place every October in Vicenza.
+Fall is the season of grape harvesting and winemaking, so it’s natural that several events dedicated to the original nectar of the gods take place during the season.
+Very famous is the Festival Nazionale dell’Enoturismo, which takes place every October in Vicenza.